Ammara-Haroon/fake-os/README.md

 - All the app windows are **draggable**.
 This is achieved through mouse event listeners linked to the menu bar of app window.
 The "mousedown", "mousemove" and "mouseup" events are used to follow the mouse movement and move the app window to a new position.
 - Among Start Menu icons and tabs, clicking photo tab actually opens up the Photo Gallery app.
 - The fake operating system tries to simulate the active window effect.
 The app window that is clicked becomes active and is displayed on top of other windows.
-Even the start menu opens up on top of a window if it is the clicked most recently.
+Even the start menu opens up on top of a window if it is the one clicked most recently.
 - Start menu closes when either start button is clicked or any other part of the desktop is clicked.

 ## Future Direction

 1. The dragging functionality is not as smooth as expected.
 Strategy needs to be reexamined.
-2. Start Menu tabs like applications can open sub-menu which selectable links.
+2. Start Menu tabs like applications should open sub-menu which selectable links.